Monix

 How everything fits together

-This guide matches the repo: Django runs the scan engine and persists scan results in PostgreSQL, serves authenticated APIs (Supabase JWT, optional Google Search Console OAuth, optional Cloudflare API token), and the Next.js app is where you sign in to manage sites, scans, and integrations.
+This guide matches the repo: Next.js route handlers run the scan pipeline, persist results in Supabase Postgres, verify Supabase JWTs for authenticated APIs, and orchestrate Google Search Console OAuth and Cloudflare using server-side secrets.
+The same Next.js app is where you sign in and manage sites, scans, and integrations.

 Overview